 We are committed to respecting the United Nations' Guiding Principles on Business and Human Rights and we align with internationally recognized labor standards, including the Universal Declaration of Human Rights, the International Labour.
-Organization Declaration on Fundamental Principles and Rights at Work, Organisation for Economic Co-operation and corruption.
-We incorporate these principles into our policies and procedures.
-See our UNGC Index for further information.

-Development (OECD) Guidelines and the UN's Women's Empowerment Principles.
+Organization Declaration on Fundamental Principles and Rights at Work, Organisation for Economic Co-operation and Development (OECD) Guidelines and the UN's Women's Empowerment Principles.